 BABY STEP TO SHARPEN THE MIND

-I realize you’re more likely to go to bed early or eat Brussels sprouts than you are to pick up a book.
+I realize you’re more likely to go to bed early or eat brussel sprouts than you are to pick up a book.
 So, if that’s the case, simply find something you like to read and start there.
-The fact that you are reading this book is huge, so you’re at least on your way.
+The fact that you are reading this article is huge, so you’re on your way.
 Now, keep the momentum going and create a plan.

 1. Find something to read that you enjoy and want to learn.